Types of genetic testing

 Diagnostic testing is used when someone is already experiencing symptoms, and the test aims to find out or confirm the genetic cause of these symptoms, providing a genetic diagnosis.

-NHS diagnostic testing for inherited retinal conditions uses a panel test.
-A number of specific genes that are linked to a particular genetic condition are examined at the same time.
-In inherited retinal disease, the NHS test will examine almost 200 genes that are known to be linked to retinal degeneration, looking for changes that are likely or known to be disease-causing.
+A genetic diagnosis might also open up choices about genetic testing for other members of the family and mean you or your close relatives can think about.
+The NHS test will examine almost 200 genes that are known to be linked to retinal degeneration, looking for changes that are likely or known to be disease-causing.
 (Although researchers have found associations between retinal damage and more than 300 genes, not all of these are understood well enough yet to be included in diagnostic testing.)
+Your ophthalmologist or genetic counsellor will explain more about WGS and go through a detailed consent form with you before you have the test.

 If the disease-causing change is identified, then it may be possible to offer testing to other family members.
 In family members who are not experiencing sight loss symptoms, this type of test may be a carrier test or a predictive test.